fx-giant/giant-documentations/visual/visual-styling-labels.md

 ![label](images/giant-101-labels/label.PNG)

-We click the hamburger icon in the top right of the screen and click on the **Data Label** feature.
+Click the hamburger icon in the top right of the screen and click on the **Data Label** feature.
 Then click on the **no label** option to remove the data labels.

 ![line2](images/giant-101-labels/line2.PNG)

-Removing the data labels have made it easier for my audience to read and understand my chart better as it is less messy and does not lose what we want to show from my data.
+Removing the data labels have made it easier for the audience to read and understand the chart better as it is less messy and maintains key points to show from the data.

 ## Example of axis labels

 Axis labels are very important because it allows the target audience to understand your charts.
 Always include axis labels to make it easier for the viewer to read.
-In some cases, the column might not exactly reflect what we want to show to the reader, especially when we are using Giant's aggregate functions.
+In some cases, the column might not exactly reflect what we want to show to the reader, especially when we are using GIANT's aggregate functions.

 ![axis](images/giant-101-labels/axis1.PNG)